 This is also referred to as the 10/10/10 standard by EPA Victoria.
 The nutrient removal performance varies considerably between and within advanced secondary treatment system types.
-Only greywater systems are accredited by EPA Victoria to achieve this standard.
+Only greywater systems are accredited by EPA Victoria to achieve this standard as per AS 1546.4.
 The operational costs of greywater systems can outweigh the benefits of reusing the recycled water.
 For this reason, they are most commonly used when potable water supply is not reliable (e.g. for households supplied by rainwater tank in a low-rainfall area).